Director’s Salary: Can A Company Pay Its Director With A Gross Salary?

-A director can also be termed as non-executive, i.e. it doesn’t require a director to assume an active day to day role, but his/her contributions to policy and decision making remain vital.
+A director can also be termed as a non-executive director, i.e. it doesn’t require a director to assume an active day to day role, but his/her contributions to policy and decision making remain vital.
 Despite the different roles and responsibilities of executive and non-executive directors, the tax rules applicable to the earnings of both are the same.
-It is widely assumed that some NEDs can get an exemption from these taxation rules by collecting their fee through a limited company owned and controlled by them.
+It is widely assumed that some non-executive directors can get an exemption from these taxation rules by collecting their fees through a limited company owned and controlled by them.
 This is a faulty assumption.

-Video: Paying Non Exec Directors off the Record; Problems & Solutions
+Video: Paying Non-Executive Directors off the Record; Problems & Solutions

-NEDs are barred from getting any tax benefits through IR35, which, if explained simply, is a law for preventing tax avoidance from employees who use intermediaries to receive their remuneration.
 Under IR35, a non-executive director is asked some questions by HMRC; one of the questions determines whether the worker or their business is an officeholder for the end client?
-The answer, as far as NEDs are concerned, is yes; this deems them to be labelled as ‘employed’ for tax purposes by the HMRC.
+The answer, as far as NEDs are concerned, is yes; this deems them to be labelled as ‘employed’ for self-assessment tax return purposes by the HMRC.

 The question covers both the NED and their business (limited company) and clarifies the case that even if the client hires the limited company, it is effectively the NED performing the duties, so the tax and NI will be deducted as per usual.